We wanted to share some sensory activities for Halloween…

 Pumpkin carving is a great sensory activity – but remember you can try other vegetables as well.
 It is hard work turning the traditional Scottish turnip (a swede in England) into a lantern – but you will fill the air with a lovely turnip-y smell if you give it a go.
+An adult will need to cut up and loosen the turnip’s ‘insides’ with a knife before a child can join in and scoop them out.

 Gather together a variety of squash for tactile exploration.
 Or try some mini pepper jack o’lanterns for snack time!